mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Almost all guns, melee weapons, and throwables have had their animations completely revised.
 - First-person weapon inertia when moving the camera and improved weapon locomotion animations.
-- Your player character can now move diagonally in third-person.
+- Your player character can move diagonally in third-person.
-- Various chems now have animations when consumed.
+- Various chems have animations when consumed.
 - New first-person pickup and interaction animations.
 - Turning on the Pip-Boy light now has a dedicated animation.
 - A subtle camera shake effect has been added for certain actions like moving and getting hit.